theauk/Udacity-Front-End-Nanodegree/Project 5 - Travel App/README.md

   ```

 - Run `npm run build-prod` to build the production version.
-- Run `npm build-dev` to start the Webpack Dev server.
+- Run `npm run build-dev` to start the Webpack Dev server.
 - Run `npm run start` in another terminal to start the Express server.
 - The app runs on http://localhost:8080/.